AUSTIN2526/holocure-trainer/README.md

 3.Click on the function when you need.

 ## Please Note
-1.Don't use HoloCure Launcher open the game.
+1.Don't use HoloCure Launcher open the game(will cause the locked fail).
-2.Unlocking the collabs recipe the function will not work.
+2.Unlocking the collabs recipe may cause the trainer to fail, you need to restart the stage to solve it.
-3.If function doesn't work, press esc can help you solve the problem.
+3.Unlimited Coin function sometime will fail, you need to reopen the HoloCure many a time(this is a bug, next version maybe fix it)
 4.If your character is Ame need to use Unlimited SP(Ame) instead of Unlimited SP.
+5.If function don't work in stage, press esc can help you solve the problem.
+6.The value of some functions needs to exceed 0 to be able to use